What is lean maintenance?

 And this requires a team of highly trained, preferably multi-skilled repair technicians.
 Apart from basic training in the use of assets and heavy machinery, you will also need to train your teams to act decisively when problems arise.

-Operators need a clear understanding of their duties and designated responsibilities within the maintenance process.
+Operators need a clear understanding of their duties and responsibilities within the maintenance process.
 This helps create a smooth flow in autonomous maintenance, where everyone is aware of what is required from them.

 5. Leadership change and lean culture